xxgradiusxx/TCGplayerTools/README.md

 - Download the HTML file to your computer
 - Open the file in any modern web browser
-- Upload your TCGplayer CSV files (export these from your TCGplayer account)
+- Upload your TCGplayer CSV file (export this from your TCGplayer account)
-- Click "Combine Pull Sheets" to generate your consolidated list
 - Click "Print Pull Sheet" to print or save as PDF

-This tool is especially useful for game stores, collectors, and sellers who manage multiple TCG orders and need an efficient way to organize their inventory for pulling cards from storage.